Skip to main content

 Entry conditions and visas

-Depending on your nationality entry conditions may apply.
+Depending on your nationality, entry conditions may apply.
 You may need to have an entry visa and/or a residence permit.
-If so, your Dutch host organisation will usually deal with a lot of the paperwork, especially when your stay in the Netherlands is longer than 90 days.
-Here you can read about the eligible entry conditions and find out what applies to you.
+If so, your Dutch host organisation will usually deal with a lot of the paperwork, especially when your stay in the Netherlands longer than 90 days.

 Visa